w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 With this substitution, it would read:

->Content can be presented without loss of information or functionality, and without requiring scrolling in two dimensions for:
+**1.4.10 Reflow:** Content can be presented without loss of information or functionality, and without requiring scrolling in two dimensions for:

->
->- Vertical scrolling content at a width equivalent to 320 [CSS pixels](#dfn-css-pixels);
+- Vertical scrolling content at a width equivalent to 320 [CSS pixels](#dfn-css-pixels);
->- Horizontal scrolling content at a height equivalent to 256 [CSS pixels](#dfn-css-pixels).
+- Horizontal scrolling content at a height equivalent to 256 [CSS pixels](#dfn-css-pixels).

 Except for parts of the content which require two-dimensional layout for usage or meaning.